 Because it was a two-week trip in mid-winter, personal supplies included sweaters, long underwear, and thick socks – not the easiest of items for light packing.
 But we did it.
 Basically we wore one set of clothes and washed out the other.
 Wear, wash, repeat – I learned the joys of traveling light.
 I actually say that with no cynicism.
 I truly learned I could travel light.
 Since then, I’ve been a minimalist when it comes to packing, and I’ve found it amazingly freeing.
 It’s just easier to travel light.
 One medium-size backpack?
 Ideal.

 Some friends of mine are going on a road trip around Iceland next year so I have been giving them plenty of tips about traveling light.
 Road trips are such a brilliant way to see a country at your own pace, but you do not want your luggage to weigh you down or take up too much space in your rental car!
+Even if you have a larger vehicle like a camper van (click here to learn about iceland camper van rental), you don’t want to take up all of the space with luggage and belongings – you want to be able to enjoy the space and make use of it, so it’s like a home on wheels.
 My friends have so many ambitious plans for their road trip, including stopping off at an iceland waterfall.
 I am so jealous, I am sure they will have an amazing time as Iceland looks like such a beautiful country.

 Anyway, travel light is not a bad motto for our life journey.
 It doesn’t take many years of living before we begin to collect some weighty experiences.
 In fact, by the time we’re old enough to begin figuring out who we are, separate and apart from Mom and Dad, we’ve accumulated a good deal of baggage.
 I don’t mean to imply that baggage in itself is bad.
 Most of what we carry with us is an essential mix of bad, good, and neutral.
 But sometimes we aren’t aware of the unnecessary weight we’re carrying.
 Which is fine until it isn’t.